pvraab/liri-node-app/README.md

 ### Create a README.md

-Create and edit this `README.md` to describe the project.
-Here are some resources for creating your `README.md`.
+Created and edited this `README.md` to describe the project.
+Here are some resources for creating a `README.md`.
 Here are some resources to help you along the way:

 * [About READMEs](https://help.github.com/articles/about-readmes/)
 * [Mastering Markdown](https://guides.github.com/features/mastering-markdown/)